harshpujari/AgenticKnowledgeGraphConstruction/README.md

     Data analysis: Generating analytical insights, checking for logical errors or overlooked patterns, then revising conclusions

     Creative content: Writing stories or marketing copy where quality improvement through self-editing is valuable

+2. Tool Use
+Tool use workflows enable agents to interact with external systems, APIs, databases, or functions to accomplish tasks they cannot complete through language generation alone.
+The agent decides which tools to call, with what parameters, interprets the results, and incorporates them into its reasoning.
+How it works: The agent is provided with a set of available tools and their specifications.
+When faced with a task, it reasons about which tool(s) to use, makes function calls with appropriate arguments, receives structured results, and uses those results to continue its work or respond to the user.

+  Use cases:

+    Web research: Searching the internet, fetching web pages, and synthesizing information from multiple sources

+    Data retrieval: Querying databases, pulling information from APIs, or accessing internal company systems

+    Calculations: Using calculators, running code, or performing mathematical operations beyond the model's native capabilities

+    File operations: Reading, writing, and manipulating documents, spreadsheets, or other files

+    Integration tasks: Booking appointments, sending emails, updating CRM systems, or triggering workflows in external platforms